top of page

 Portfolio & CV - Search Step 7 Diamond.jpg

-• red for negative feedback or a failed task,
+🔴 red for negative feedback or a failed task,

-• green for positive feedback or when the task was easy,
+🟢 green for positive feedback or when the task was easy,

-• amber for neutral feedback or task completion with some setbacks.
+🟠 amber for neutral feedback or task completion with some setbacks.

-This color-coding creates a visual representation of user sentiment, which helps subsequent analysis.
+Color-coding creates visual representation of user sentiment.

-4. Lastly, I defined recommendations to address the identified issues.
-This structured approach ensured that design decisions were informed by comprehensive, sentiment-driven insights, ultimately guiding the decision making toward more user-centered outcomes.
+This structured approach ensured that decisions were informed by comprehensive insights, ultimately guiding the decision making toward more user-centered outcomes.

 Portfolio & CV - Search Step 7 Illustration.jpg